Businessman signing financial contract and hand holding pen putting signature after reaching an agreement

 What is the Difference Between a Cohabitation Agreement and a Palimony Agreement?

 Cohabitation agreements or non-marital agreements are common for unmarried couples who have lived or plan on living together for a long period of time and depend on one another financially and otherwise.
-They may grant rights which are usually reserved for married couples, including but not limited to granting power of attorney, granting decision making power in the event of a medical emergency, and adding an unmarried partner onto one’s health insurance policy.
+They may grant rights that are usually reserved for married couples, including but not limited to granting power of attorney, granting decision making power in the event of a medical emergency, and adding an unmarried partner onto one’s health insurance policy.

 Palimony agreements are much more limited in scope and primarily deal with the financial considerations of an unmarried couple in the case of a separation.
 There are cases when property division can also come into play if promises to provide property were included in the written palimony agreement.
 Without such agreements, unmarried couples have no additional legal rights and property and/or finances would default to the legal owner.